BNoteris/Card-recognition/README.md

 # Card recognition program and blackjack simulator

-Program designed to recognize playing cards patterns and simulate a blackjack game
+Program designed to recognize playing cards patterns and simulate a blackjack game.
+This project was completed as part of a school evaluation using JupyterLab and OpenCV.

 ## Usage